kshedden/case_studies/methods/survival.md

 When interpreting the results of a PH model, the fact that it is based on proportionality of the hazard function is key.
 Thus, a given regression slope
-$\beta_j$ is the *log hazard ratio* when comparing the hazard functions for two individuals who differ by one unit on variable $X_j$, and have identical values for all other variables.
+$\beta_j$ is the *log hazard ratio* that compares the hazard functions for two individuals who differ by one unit on variable $X_j$, and have identical values for all other variables.
 The estimated hazard ratio for the
 $j^{\rm th}$ covariate is simply $\exp(\hat{\beta}_j)$.
-Since the PH model assumes proportionality of the hazard functions, this hazard ratio does not depend on $t$ (although the true hazard ratio may depend on $t$ if the PH model is incorrectly-specified).
+Since the PH model assumes proportionality of the hazard functions, this hazard ratio does not depend on $t$ (although the true hazard ratio may depend on $t$ if the PH model is incorrect).

 The PH model is essentially a single-index model fit with maximum likelihood techniques.
 Thus, once the concept of the hazard function and proportionality